osrf-migration/vrx-wiki/events/19/vrx_challenge.md

 * `thruster_config.yaml`: Defines the WAM-V thruster configuration.
 * `sensor_config.yaml`: Defines the WAM-V sensor configuration.

-Once you submit the pull request, the VRX technical team will do two things before merging (accepting) the submission:

-Check that the WAM-V thruster and sensor configuration complies with the configuration constraints described in the VRX Technical Guide
-Check that the DockerHub image is accessible by the virtualrobotx DockerHub user.
-Once those two requirements are met, the pull request will be merged and evaluation of the solutions will begin.

 ### Submission process notes

 * **If you're using a private DockerHub repository, please grant access to the `virtualrobotx` DockerHub user, which will be used by the organization to access your solution.**